efestrikesback/SWE-573-Software-Development-Practice/README.md

-# DEVCOM - A community builder for game developers for SWE-573-Software-Development-Practice class
+# DEVCOM - A community builder for game developers